 Hemp Seed Oil– The oil extracted from hemp seed is said to closely resemble the body’s natural lipids.
 Lipids refer to molecular compounds considered important for cell growth due to their large carbon and hydrogen content.
 Lipids do not easily mix with water because their properties are more related to fat substances, although not all lipids are fats.
 As sunscreen protection, it is easily absorbed by the skin to provide the essential fatty and essential amino acids as well as other nutrients.
 All these are needed for proper keratin formation in the skin, teeth, nails and hair as a major protein component.
 Hemp seed oil has an SPF rating of 6.
 I love this oil.

 Coconut Oil – Coconut oil has an amazing ability to heal the skin and block the damaging effects of UV radiation from the sun.
 One of the reasons why it is so effective in protecting the skin is its antioxidant properties, which helps prevent burning and oxidative damage that promotes skin cancer.
 There have been several recent studies done on the use of coconut oil as a sunscreen but there are fluctuations in the SPF rating of coconut oil.
 One study “proved” a rating of only 4 while another rated coconut oil at a 10.
-The best deal on coconut oil is through Tropical Traditions.
+I love these coconut oils.

 Jojoba Oil – Jojoba is a desert shrub effective for treating eczema, psoriasis and dry skin.Jojoba oil is more correctly described as liquid wax.
 Like Macadamia oil, the properties of jojoba oil are akin to that of human sebum or the skin’s natural oil.
 As a sunscreen ingredient, jojoba oil not only provides natural moisturizers for the skin but also provides healing and anti-inflammatory elements through its natural substance called myristic acid.
 Myristic acid is a form of fatty acid naturally occurring in plant oils.
 This oil has an SPF rating of 4.
 I love this brand of jojoba oil.